Onelinerhub/onelinerhub/python-pandas/how-to-get-last-row-of-a-data-frame.md

-# How to get last row of a data frame
+# How to get last row of a dataframe

 ```python
 import pandas as pd